concordion/concordion-excel-extension-tutorial/README.md

 Wiring Up The Constants
 -----------------------

 This is not yet a test, though, as we haven't made any assertions of our code.
-So, next let's link the Excel spreadsheet to the java implementation.
+So, next let's link the Excel spreadsheet to the Java implementation.
 To do this, let's set concordion variables from the values on the sheet.

 To do this, we add excel comments containing our concordion commands.
 This follows the approach when we design an HTML concordion test and